-- Name of organization conducting missions - Brief description of mission activity - Date of departure and anticipated completion - Locations: origins, waypoints, destination GPS coordinates of all three as well as the planned route - Vehicle description including quantity of each and whether vehicles will be driven by organization or contract personnel - Description of destination - Contact information for personnel who will be part of the mission and secondary point of contact for someone not participating in the mission
+- o Name of organization conducting missions - o Brief description of mission activity - o Date of departure and anticipated completion - o Locations: origins, waypoints, destination GPS coordinates of all three as well as the planned route - o Vehicle description including quantity of each and whether vehicles will be driven by organization or contract personnel - o Description of destination - o Contact information for personnel who will be part of the mission and secondary point of contact for someone not participating in the mission individually determine whether they will participate in a notification system for deconfliction based on their own risk assessment and internal concerns.
+No donor or government can require an organization's participation in a deconfliction notification system within a particular context.
+Participation and submission of information through a notification system for deconfliction is strictly voluntary.

-Recommended Criteria for determining whether to participate
+Recommended Criteria for determining whether to participate Each organization, whether intergovernmental or non-governmental, must